Thursday, September 21, 2017

 Directions:

-• In a large bowl combine soup, sour cream, Parmesan, milk, salt, garlic powder. onion powder, tuna; stir together.
+4. Meanwhile in a large bowl combine soup, sour cream, parmesan, milk, salt, garlic powder. onion powder, tuna; stir together.

-• Transfer to a greased dutch oven coated with cooking spray.
+6. Transfer to a greased casserole dish coated with cooking spray.

 Serves: 4